Skip to main content

 Here are Connecticut workers explaining what it’s like to go through a captive audience meeting:

-Hear the full story about captive audience meetings from organizers and workers (new videos each week!):
+Hear the full story about captive audience meetings from organizers and workers:

 Organizing Director Jessica Petronella Breaks Down Captive Audience Meetings